Niaram/GameOfLifeKata/README.md

 # Game of Life Kata
-Kata Game of Life from https://codingdojo.org/kata/GameOfLife/
+Implementation of Kata Game of Life from https://codingdojo.org/kata/GameOfLife/